stargate/stargate-mongoose/README.md

 git clone https://github.com/stargate/stargate-mongoose.git
 cd stargate-mongoose
 ```
-- Execute below script and wait for it to complete, which starts a simple JSON API on local with a DSE 6.8 (DataStax Enterprise) as database backend.
+- Execute below script and wait for it to complete, which starts a simple Data API on local with a DSE 6.8 (DataStax Enterprise) as database backend.

 For macOS/Linux
 ```shell